christopherkullenberg/talk-analyzer/README.md

 To be used with the forum data that can be exported from the Talk admin interface (.json format).

+This software was used in **>>insert article when published<<**.
+In the folder `supplementary files`` there are search terms and classificatory protocols for refining the data and in the folder ``Figures``there are high resolution images from the article.

+For questions, please contact Christopher Kullenberg <christopher.kullenber AT gu.se>.

+## Requirements

-These scripts rely on the pandas, matplotlib and networkx modules, besides the standard Python3 library.
+These scripts rely on the pandas, matplotlib and networkx modules, besides the standard Python 3 library.

 For hashtag visualizations rendered as javascript/html, [Vis.js](http://visjs.org/) is incorporated (see html folder).

 ### 1. talkanalyzer.py